Skip to main content

 Hike a Volcano:

-There are two main volcanoes that people climb in Antigua, Acatenango or Pacaya.
+There are two main volcanoes that people climb in Antigua, Acatenango and Pacaya.
 The hike you should go on is determined by your fitness/craziness levels.

 Acatenango is a more demanding climb.
 It’s longer and usually consists of staying overnight on the volcano to watch (if you’re lucky) the volcano next to it erupt.
-This also makes it the more expensive tour. although we opted not to do this, I have heard nothing but good things from the people who did.
+This also makes it a more expensive tour.
+Although we opted not to do this, I have heard nothing but good things from the people who did.

 We picked Pacaya instead, convincing ourselves we’d break ourselves in on Pacaya and then work up to Acatenango (neeeeever gonna happen).